onemoonsci/nmrfxprocessordocs/pages/v1/01.analyst/08.tools/02.runabout/01.menus/docs.md

 	clusters that are either deficient in inter and intra-residue connections or may have too many.

-	1. ALL: Provides a list of all clusters after the "Assemble" action.
+	1. ALL: Provides a list of all clusters after the "Assemble Spin Systems" action.

 	2. CORRECT: Lists all cluster that contain the correct number of peaks between the *i*-1 and *i* clusters.

-	3. LONELY: After the "Combinations" action clusters may be created that contain only one or two peaks in the cluster.
+	3. LONELY: After the "Assign Atom Types" action clusters may be created that contain only one or two peaks in the cluster.
 These spurious clusters are deemed "lonely" and can be removed from the cluster list by clicking the circle with the slash.